swiftlang/swift-evolution/proposals/0000-stable-sort.md

 Discussing the *stability* of the current sort naturally brings up the question of providing an alternative sort that is *unstable*.
 An unstable sort by itself, however, doesn't provide any specific benefit to users — no one is asking for a sort that mixes up equivalent elements!
 Instead, users could be interested in sort algorithms that have other characteristics, such as using only an array's existing allocation, that are much faster to implement without guaranteeing stability.
 If and when proposals for those sort algorithms are introduced, the lack of stability can be addressed through documentation and/or API naming, and having the default sort be stable is still valuable for the reasons listed above.

-### Other sorting-related changes
+## Future directions

-There are also a variety of other sorting-related improvements that could be interesting to pursue, including key-path or function-based sorting, sorted collection types or protocols, sort descriptors, and more.
+There are a variety of other sorting-related improvements that could be interesting to pursue, including key-path or function-based sorting, sorted collection types or protocols, sort descriptors, and more.
 These ideas can be explored in future pitches and proposals.